-The Port of Houston is made up of the public terminals owned, managed and leased by the Port of Houston Authority, and the 150-plus private industrial companies along the 52-mile long Houston Ship Channel.
-Each year, more than 200 million tons of cargo move through the Port of Houston, carried by more than 8,000 vessel and 200,000 barge calls.
+The Port of Houston is a 25-mile-long complex of 150-plus private and public industrial terminals along the 52-mile-long Houston Ship Channel.
+The eight public terminals are owned, managed and leased by the Port of Houston Authority.
+Each year, more than 200 million tons of cargo move through the greater Port of Houston, carried by more than 8,000 vessels and 200,000 barges.

 As one of the world’s busiest ports, the Port of Houston is a large and vibrant component of the regional economy.
-A 2012 study by Martin Associates says ship channel-related businesses contribute 1,026,820 jobs throughout Texas, up from more than 785,000 jobs cited in a 2007 study.
-This activity helped generate more than $178.5 billion in statewide economic impact, up from nearly $118 billion.
-Additionally, more than $4.5 billion in state and local tax revenues are generated by business activities related to the port, up from $3.7 billion.
+A 2015 study by Martin Associates says ship channel-related businesses contribute 1,174,567 jobs throughout Texas, up from more than 1 million jobs cited in a 2012 study.
+This activity helped generate more than $264.9 billion in statewide economic impact, up from nearly $182.6 billion.
+Additionally, more than $5 billion in state and local tax revenues are generated by business activities related to the port, up from $4.5 billion.

 The Port of Houston has been instrumental in the city of Houston's development as a center of international trade.
 It is home to a $15 billion petrochemical complex, the largest in the nation and second largest in the world.
-About 100 steamship lines offer service linking Houston with 1,053 ports in 203 countries.
+Carrier services on all major tradelanes link Houston to international markets around the globe.
 The ship channel also intersects a very busy barge traffic lane, the Gulf Intracoastal Waterway.

 Companies that do business internationally also find Houston attractive because of its well-developed financial infrastructure, skilled work force and diverse population.
 Ample space and favorable conditions for industrial development, as well as for cargo handling, make Houston a choice location for industry.